Zenchiyu/deep-learning-implementations/README.md

 - Variational AE (although it didn't really give good results)
 - Non-Volume Preserving Networks with coupling layers
 - Generative Adversarial Networks (although it didn't really give good results)
-- Noise Conditional Score Networks (on my toy distributions)
+- Noise Conditional Score Networks (on my toy distributions) (a.k.a Score matching with Langevin Dynamics (SMLD))
 - Denoising Diffusion Probabilistic Model (on my toy distributions)
 - EDM diffusion model based on [the paper](https://arxiv.org/abs/2206.00364) by Karras et al. (currently in a private repository, can generate unconditionally and conditionally for FashionMNIST and CIFAR-10 with Classifier-Free Guidance.
 Can generate also faces from CelebA.).
 The model is a U-net with residual blocks and multi-head self attention blocks (self-attention in lower resolution blocks.)
 </details>